Special Programs and Opportunities

 Our students enjoy many personal and professional opportunities outside the classroom.
 While our program has a very structured, rigorous schedule, our students have many opportunities to fully experience what our college has to offer.

 Students who desire to study off-campus for an entire semester need to plan early.
 Semesters abroad are typically done in your sophomore year.
 This may require an additional semester of study or summer classes.
+Students who would like to study off campus for a semester should request to meet with a nursing faculty by contacting the nursing office manager at email@example.com.

 More commonly, our students experience international study during May term.
 Although not specifically nursing courses, they meet other graduation requirements.